rya-sge/access-denied/_posts/2024-12-05-virtual-protocol-architecture.md

 ## Decentralized contribution

-Decentralized contribution allows external contributors to help drive exponential growth by enhancing the capabilities of AI agents.
+Decentralized contribution lets external contributors extend the capabilities of AI agents.
 Contributors can improve various aspects of an agent’s functionality, and successful contributions are minted as NFTs and transferred to the contributor.
 This serves as proof of contribution and facilitates reward distribution.

 ### Overview

-The contribution process is streamlined for contributors to easily submit their models or datasets through our platform.
+Contributors submit their models or datasets through the platform.
 Once submitted, the following actions take place:

 ![virtual-protocol-decentralized-contribution]({{site.url_complet}}/assets/article/blockchain/ai/virtual-protocol/virtual-protocol-decentralized-contribution.png)